 Finally, in order to receive the “Climate Bond Certified” stamp of approval a prospective issuer of a Climate Bond must appoint an approved 3rd party verifier, who will supply a verification statement that the bond meet the Climate Bond Standard’s environmental and financial guidelines.
-The Climate Bonds Standards Board (comprised of members representing $34 trillion of assets under management) provide the final confirmation.
+The Climate Bonds Standards Advisory Board* (comprised of members representing $34 trillion of assets under management) provide the final confirmation.

 There are three phases of the Certification process.

 - Pre-Issuance Certification: Assessment and certification of the bond issuer’s internal processes, including its selection process for projects & assets, internal tracking of proceeds, and the allocation system for funds.
 Reasonable Assurance from the Verifier is required for fist-time issuers.

 - Agreed-Upon-Procedures Review available for previous issuers of Certified Climate Bonds and covers the Pre-Issuance Requirements but uses a simple checklist-style approach to assess the issuer’s conformance

 - Post-Issuance Certification: Assessment and certification of the bond, which must be undertaken after the allocation process is underway, and includes reasonable assurance from the verifier that the issuer and the bond conform with all of the Post-Issuance Requirements in the Climate Bond Standard

 Some projects clearly are associated with reductions in carbon emissions — such as solar and wind power projects.
 Some are important but must be managed carefully, such as biofuel and bioenergy projects involving land use changes.
 Some are controversial, such as carbon capture and storage.